Donald Trump Asks Why George Washington Didn’t Name More Things After Himself During Trip To Mount Vernon

 — The Hill (@thehill) April 10, 2019

-Sources claimed that although the president was impressed by George Washington’s skill as a real estate mogul, he was not so interested in how the first president turned a simple single-storey home into a sprawling 11,000 square foot mansion.
-Trump complained about the mansion not having been built properly, noting that the floorboards were uneven, while the rooms were too small.
+Sources claimed that although the president was impressed by George Washington’s skill as a real estate mogul, he was not so interested in how the first president turned a simple single-story home into a sprawling 11,000 square foot mansion.
+Trump allegedly complained about the mansion not having been built properly, noting that the floorboards were uneven, while the rooms were too small.

-Other aides who have known Trump for a while said that they were not surprised by his ignorance, pointing out that his supporters didn’t care if Trump was well-versed in history.
+Other aides who have known Trump for a while said that they were not surprised, pointing out that his supporters didn’t care if Trump was well-versed in history.

 “His supporters don’t care,” the person said, adding that they took pleasure in “the fact that the liberal snobs are upset.”